AKS-Labs/Tulsi/SOURCE_CODE_REQUEST_PROCESS.md

 When a source code request is received:

-1. **Verify the request**: Ensure it's a legitimate request for the Tulsi Photos source code
+1. **Verify the request**: Ensure it's a legitimate request for the Tulsi Gallery source code
 2. **Respond with GitHub link**: Send a response that includes:
    - A link to the GitHub repository: https://github.com/AKS-Labs/Tulsi
    - Instructions for cloning the repository: `git clone https://github.com/AKS-Labs/Tulsi.git`